Comp-UFSCar/computer-graphics/README.md

 is considered for its size increase/decrease (the one with greater norm).

 ### Undoing and redoing
-You can undo/redo with your mouse wheel.
+You can undo/redo by rotating the mouse wheel.

+### Moving structures
+The last structure added is translated when `ctrl` is held.

 ## Extending